arc90/objective-c-style-guide/README.md

-# NYTimes Objective-C Style Guide
+# Arc90 Objective-C Style Guide (based on the NYTimes Style Guide)

 This style guide outlines the coding conventions of the iOS team at The New York Times.
 We welcome your feedback in [issues](https://github.com/NYTimes/objetive-c-style-guide/issues), [pull requests](https://github.com/NYTimes/objetive-c-style-guide/pulls) and [tweets](https://twitter.com/nytimesmobile).
 Also, [we're hiring](http://jobs.nytco.com/job/New-York-iOS-Developer-Job-NY/2572221/).